Come On Eileen

 "Come On Eileen" is a song by the English group Dexys Midnight Runners (credited to Dexys Midnight Runners and the Emerald Express), released in the United Kingdom in June 1982 as a single from their second studio album Too-Rye-Ay.
-It reached number one in the United States and was their second number one hit in the UK, following 1980's "Geno".
-The song was produced by Clive Langer and Alan Winstanley and was credited to Kevin Rowland, Jim Paterson and Billy Adams, although Rowland later stated that the essence of the tune should be attributed to Kevin Archer.
+It reached No. 1 in the United States and was their second No. 1 hit in the UK, after 1980's "Geno".
+The song was produced by Clive Langer and Alan Winstanley and was credited to Kevin Rowland, Jim Paterson, and Billy Adams, although Rowland later stated that the essence of the tune should be attributed to Kevin Archer.

 "Come On Eileen" won Best British Single at the 1983 Brit Awards, and in 2015 the song was voted by the British public as the nation's sixth favourite 1980s number one single in a poll for ITV.
-It was ranked number 18 on VH1's "100 Greatest Songs of the '80s" and was Britain's best-selling single of 1982.
+It was ranked No. 18 on VH1's "100 Greatest Songs of the '80s" and was Britain's best-selling single of 1982.

 Composition

-According to Kevin Rowland, there was actually no real Eileen: "In fact she was composite, to make a point about Catholic repression."
+When asked about the "Eileen" mentioned in the song, lead singer and songwriter Kevin Rowland claimed Eileen was his adolescent lover: "For years I told everyone that Eileen was my childhood girlfriend".
+However, in an interview with The Guardian, he revealed that there was actually no real Eileen: "In fact she was composite, to make a point about Catholic repression."
+He referenced an interview he had during the group's 1981 Projected Passion Revue tour, and stated that the interviewer was "...really good looking, and I was reminded of being a teenager, surrounded by Irish Catholic girls you couldn’t touch, but at the same time with these overpowering feelings of lust which you’re not supposed to have."